-8.2 Clean Water Act of 1972 - Section 401 and Section 404
+Clean Water Act of 1972 - Section 401 and Section 404

 The CWA sets and maintains goals and standards for water quality and purity.
 Section 401 requires a Water Quality Certification (WQC) from the LDEQ that a proposed project does not violate established effluent limitations and water quality standards.
-Coordination with LDEQ regarding Section 401 compliance is ongoing (Appendix A, Annex A).
+Coordination with LDEQ regarding Section 401 compliance is ongoing (Appendix A. Annex A).

 As required by Section 404(b)(1) of the CWA, an evaluation to assess the short- and long-term impacts associated with the discharge of dredged and fill materials into waters of the United States resulting from this Project has been completed.
-Section 404(b)(1) public notice was mailed out for public review comment period beginning April 3, 2019 and ending April 17, 2019.
-There were no comments received during this time period.
-The final Section 404(b)(1) evaluation is located in Appendix B.
+Section 404(b) (1) public notice was mailed out for public review comment period beginning April 3, 2019 and ending April 17, 2019.
+The Draft 404(b)(1) document is located in Appendix B.

-8.3 Coastal Zone Management Act of 1972
+Coastal Zone Management Act of 1972

 The Coastal Zone Management Act (CZMA) requires that "each federal agency conducting or supporting activities directly affecting the coastal zone shall conduct or support those activities in a manner which is, to the maximum extent practicable, consistent with approved state management programs."
 In accordance with Section 307, a Consistency Determination was submitted on March 11, 2019 to Louisiana Department of Natural Resources (DNR) for the Proposed Action.
-DNR concurred with our Determination via letter dated May 6, 2019.
+DNR's response would be located in Appendix A, Annex B.

-8.4 Endangered Species Act of 1973
+Endangered Species Act of 1973

 The Endangered Species Act (ESA) is designed to protect and recover Threatened and Endangered (T&E) species of fish, wildlife, and plants.
 The USFWS identified two T&E species, the gulf sturgeon, and the West Indian manatee, which are known to occur or believed to occur within the vicinity of the Proposed Action.
-On March 27, 2019, USFWS reviewed this project for effects to Federal trust resources under their jurisdiction and currently protected by the

-Endangered Species Act of 1973, concurring that the project, as proposed, is not likely to adversely affect these resources (Appendix A, Annex D).
+On March 27, 2019, USFWS reviewed this project for effects to Federal trust resources under their jurisdiction and currently protected by the Endangered Species Act of 1973, concurring that the project, as proposed, is not likely to adversely affect these resources (Appendix A, Annex D).

-8.5 Fish and Wildlife Coordination Act of 1934
+Fish and Wildlife Coordination Act of 1934

 The Fish and Wildlife Coordination Act (FWCA) provides authority for the USFWS involvement in evaluating impacts to fish and wildlife from proposed water resource development projects.
 The FWCA requires that fish and wildlife resources receive equal consideration to other project features.
 The FWCA also requires federal agencies that construct, license or permit water resource development projects to first consult with the USFWS, NMFS and state resource agencies regarding the impacts on fish and wildlife resources and measures to mitigate these impacts.
 Section 2(b) requires the USFWS to produce a coordination act report (CAR) that details existing fish and wildlife resources in a Project Area, potential impacts due to a proposed project and recommendations for a project.
-The USFWS reviewed the proposed action and provided a Final CAR with project specific recommendations on May 6, 2019 (Appendix A, Annex C).
-The Final CAR and CEMVN's responses to the USFWS recommendations are as follows:
+The USFWS reviewed the proposed action and provided a draft CAR with project specific recommendations on February 19, 2019 (Appendix A, Annex C).
+The Draft CAR and CEMVN's responses to the USFWS recommendations are as follows: